belion-freee/quickstart/README.md

 There are options to create new rails project.

 - `test=true` : Setup with this option if you need Minitest.
-- `webpack=false` : Setup with this option if you don't need Webpacker.
+- `webpack=true` : Setup with this option if you need Webpacker.
 - `db=mysql` : Setup with this option if you need to setup db with MySQL.

 ```
-./qs setup test=true webpack=false db=mysql
+./qs setup test=true webpack=true db=mysql
 ```

 ## Hello World!!